-After getting the spectrum of $\Omega_{\mathrm{GW} *}$ in the moment of bubble collision, we are going to calculate the corresponding signal in the present Universe.
-We consider the entropy per comoving volume is always the same in the history of the Universe, the relationship can be setting as $S \varpropto R^3 g(T) T^3$.
-At the temperature $T_*$, the number of relativistic degrees of freedom was written in $g(T_*)$.
-So we can get
+After obtaining the spectrum of $\Omega_{\mathrm{GW} *}$ in the moment of bubble collision, we are going to calculate the corresponding signal in the present Universe.
+We consider that the entropy per comoving volume is always the same in the history of the Universe, and the relationship can be set as $S \varpropto R^3 g(T) T^3$.
+At the temperature $T_*$, the number of relativistic degrees of freedom was expressed in $g(T_*)$.
+Hence, we can obtain